Selling A South Carolina Inherited Property

 Can An Executor Sell An Inherited House Before Probate.

-Individuals who become an executor may find different types of property that needs to be dealt with.
-They first have to understand what their role as executor is.
 Being an executor doesn’t mean this individual inherits any of the property.
 Sometimes an executor is named by the deceased.
 At other times may be appointed by the courts.

 Sell Your Inherited Property To A Trusted Cash Home Buyer!